Social Issues

 Fish and seafood are often recommended as good sources of healthy nutrients like protein and essential fatty acids.
 Some research even suggests that fish may help you live longer, with a lower risk for disease.
 But how much truth is there to these claims?
 What about contamination with mercury and other heavy metals?
 And what about the ethical and sustainability concerns?

-But before you run out to chow down on a fish burger, or buy a bunch of stock in the nearest fishing fleet, there’s something you should know.
+But before you run out to chow down on a fish burger or buy a bunch of stock in the nearest fishing fleet, there’s something you should know.

 Fish are killed, of course.
 And for ethical vegetarians, that’s reason enough to steer clear.
-It’s true that some scientists say that fish do not have the neuro-physiological capacity for a conscious awareness of pain, and do not feel pain the way humans do.
+It’s true that some scientists say that fish lack the neurophysiological capacity for conscious awareness of pain and do not feel pain the way humans do.
 But others say that it is impossible to definitively know whether another creature’s subjective experience is like our own.
-What’s certain is that in recent years, fish biologists around the world have discovered substantial evidence that, just like mammals and birds, fish also experience conscious pain.
-It is now widely accepted that fish produce the same opioids—the body’s innate painkillers—that mammals do.

 Types of Fishing